eosnetworkfoundation/grant-framework/applications/fundle.md

   - Democratic fundraising mechanism where members have control over the collected money.
 (Mechanism will be included in the future)

   #### For businesses:
-  From business perspective, much more can be gained from a community (skills, opinions, etc.).
+  Research showed that for large businesses, active participation, involvement and engagement remains difficult and for small businesses building and       managing communities remains difficult and a barrier.
+From believe that from business perspective, much more can be gained from a community (skills,       opinions, etc.).
 An involved and active community will result in loyal customers, a reduction in support costs and an increase in brand awareness and     trust.
 This will positively affect the profit and success of the business.

   Therefore, Fundle offers:
   - Stronger and intenser community building thanks to the community token model.